Congestion During Pregnancy: Why It Happens & How to Resolve It

 Pregnant mid adult woman lying down in bed, smiling.

 Congestion may worsen at night, making it difficult to fall or stay asleep and contributing to pregnancy insomnia.
-Elevating the head of your bed by 30 to 45 degrees (or sleeping on extra pillows) can decrease blood flow and inflammation in your nasal passages when you lie down.
-This can help to reduce nasal stuffiness during rest and sleep.1
+Elevating the head of your bed by 30-45 degrees (or sleeping on extra pillows) can decrease blood flow and inflammation in your nasal passages when you lie down.
+This can help reduce nasal stuffiness during rest and sleep.1

 Use a Nasal Dilation Device